CNA 1 Nursing Assistant

 Please review our detailed brochures in the links below for more details about tuition, program requirements, and class schedules.
 We offer CNA classes each and every term:

-- Registration for all winter CNA 1 classes begins on Wednesday, November 20.
+- Registration for all CNA 1 spring classes begins on Wednesday, March 5.

 Upon graduation the student will receive a certificate of completion and be recognized as a Nursing Assistant (NA).
 Upon successful completion of the required OSBN exam the student will be a Certified Nursing Assistant 1 (CNA 1).
 Our students have a higher passing percentage than the Oregon average.